Quadrubo/waky/README.md

 As a workaround, you can run `composer` commands with the `--ignore-platform-req=php` flag.
 To fix this error, the [PHPWakeOnLan](https://github.com/diegonz/PHPWakeOnLan) package has to be updated to support PHP ^8.

+I already opened a Pull request with the fix on the repository.
+You can check the status [here](https://github.com/diegonz/PHPWakeOnLan/pull/9).

 ## Built With

   - [Laravel](https://github.com/laravel/framework) - Framework